Working out after taking a break can feel daunting, but these proven strategies will help you ease back into a routine.

 How to Start Exercising Again

 Research by behavioral scientist Katy Milkman, author of How to Change, has demonstrated that you’re more likely to stick with a habit if you begin on a date that signifies a fresh start.
-Joyce explains that this could be a significant day like your birthday or New Year’s Day, or even just a Monday that represents the start of a new week.
+One study, co-authored by Milkman, showed that gym visits among college students increased at the start of a week, month, or year, and that more people were likely to commit to a goal during these fresh-start periods.
+Joyce explains that this could be a significant day like your birthday, New Year’s Day, or even just a Monday that represents the start of a new week.

 This may be especially helpful after coming back from time off, as you can see the fresh start as the official end of your break and the beginning of your return to exercise.
 Joyce says this gives you the opportunity to tell yourself that today is the start of your new routine.